Strong Interest Shown In Wind Farm Community Partnership

 The Banks Group is a family firm founded in 1976, which now employs 420 people in the renewable energy, property and mining sectors.
 The company’s development with care approach underpins all community consultation and seeks to deliver environmental excellence in all areas of our business.

-Press release issued as part of a PR campaign carried out by Holyrood Partnership.
+Press release issued as part of a PR campaign carried out by Holyrood PR.
 To see how a similar press release could look for your business contact us today.

 Tuesday, May 21st, 2019

 Comments Off on Start-up firm makes senior appointment as it prepares for bright future